caleon0306/csc14120-group23/HW1/README.md

 This repo is for CSCI 4120.

 ## Quick Start
-Extract The Directory into your virtual enviroment are
+Extract this Directory into your virtual enviroment area

 Start the Virtual Enviroment:
 ```